 Olive Green + Pink

-As complimentary colors, green and pink are a hard combination to get wrong.
+As complementary colors, green and pink are a hard combination to get wrong.
 The richness of olive green looks particularly good with softer shades of pink.
 For a feminine room, pair blush or light pink with olive green in the room's accents such as throw pillows, bedding, rugs or drapery.

 Olive Green and Pink Bedroom Design